zeller-dev/minimaz-cli/README.md

-# Minimaz ⚡
+# Minimaz, a Christmas Version 🎄

-**Minimaz** is a minimal, zero-dependency static site builder and project initializer focused on speed, simplicity, and clean output.
+**Minimaz** is a minimal, low-dependency static site builder and project initializer focused on speed, simplicity, and clean output.

 ## 🚀 Features

-* 📁 Initialize projects from global templates
+* 📁 Initialize projects from templates
 * 🧩 Save, list, and delete custom templates
 * 📝 Supports HTML, CSS, JS, and TypeScript (.ts → .js)
 * 🧹 Minifies HTML, CSS, JS, and TS (compiled & minified)